 If the ball-bearing assembly is still stuck together with dried grease, try applying more penetrating oil.
 Once it is loose, you can try using a long, thin stick to wiggle the parts along the spindle, past the gear and then off the spindle entirely.
 This will probably be easiest if you prop up the turntable on the front or rear edge.
 Be sure to lock the tone arm to the rest, and tighten down the shipping wing-nuts before tipping the turntable.
 As a last resort, you can remove the spindle base from the turntable platform.
 This gives you full and easy access to the spindle and bearings, but it is quite involved and requires constructing a work stand so you can flip the turntable upside down.
 See the articles on spindle repair.

 Assuming you got the bearings off without disassembling the turntable, clean the bearing parts in paint thinner and denatured alcohol.
 Also swab the spindle and base with these solvents to clean them thoroughly.

 When the parts are all clean, apply a small amount of lubrication to the bearing assembly and reassemble.
-I am not sure what the best lubricant would be, but I used a spray-on product called 711.
-WD-40 could also work, or even a drop of motor oil.
+Almost any light oil could work.
+I also like silicone grease.
+I bought a tube on Amazon.
+The photo below shows the product.
 When the ball-bearings, washers and O-ring are in place, swab a bit of lubricant around the bearing surfaces of the spindle.
 Do the same inside the sleeve on the platter.
 Then slide the platter back in place and replace the drive belt.
 This would be a good time to do a power up check to confirm that the platter spins and the automatic tone arm function is still OK.
 If all is good, reinstall the circlip, spindle and platter pad.